-- Prepare a thorough and credible comprehensive systematic analysis and action plan within 45 business days of the event or of becoming aware of the event. - Submit to The Joint Commission its comprehensive systematic analysis and action plan, or otherwise provide for Joint Commission evaluation its response to the sentinel event using an approved methodology within 45 business days of the known occurrence of the event.
-The Joint Commission will determine whether the comprehensive systematic analysis and action plan are acceptable.
+- Prepare a thorough and credible comprehensive systematic analysis and corrective action plan within 45 business days of the event or of becoming aware of the event. - Submit to The Joint Commission its comprehensive systematic analysis and corrective action plan, or otherwise provide for Joint Commission evaluation its response to the sentinel event using an approved methodology within 45 business days of the known occurrence of the event.
+The Joint Commission Office of Quality and Patient Safety will conduct a collaborative review with the organization leadership or designee to determine whether the comprehensive systematic analysis and corrective action plan are acceptable.
+The optional alternative approaches to this review appear on the following pages.

 The fact that a hospital has experienced a sentinel event will not impact its accreditation decision.
 However, willful failure to respond appropriately to the sentinel event could have such an impact.
 For instance, if the hospital fails to submit a comprehensive systematic analysis within an additional 45 days following its due date, its accreditation decision may be impacted.
-In these instances, staff in the Office of Quality and Patient Safety would recommend that the Accreditation Committee of the Joint Commission's Board of Commissioners change the hospital's accreditation status.
+In these instances, patient safety specialists in the Office of Quality and Patient Safety, along with the medical director and patient safety officer, would recommend to the chief medical officer and the executive leadership of The Joint Commission to change the hospital's accreditation status.

-Submission of Comprehensive Systematic Analysis and Action Plan
+Submission of Comprehensive Systematic Analyses and Corrective Action Plans

-A hospital that reports a sentinel event must include the comprehensive systematic analysis, including the resulting action plan that describes the hospital's risk reduction strategies as well as how the effectiveness of those strategies will be evaluated.
-This information is submitted electronically and will be reviewed in a conference call involving Joint Commission and hospital staff.
+A hospital that reports a sentinel event must submit the comprehensive systematic analysis, including the resulting corrective action plan with measurement that describes the hospital's risk reduction strategies as well as how the effectiveness of those strategies will be evaluated.
+This information is submitted electronically and will be reviewed in a conference call involving Joint Commission staff and hospital staff (Alternative-0).
 Documents shall not include the names of caregivers and patients involved in the sentinel event.

-If the hospital has concerns about waiving confidentiality protections as a result of sending the comprehensive systematic analysis documents to The Joint Commission, the following four optional alternative approaches to a review of the hospital's response to the sentinel event are acceptable:
+If the hospital has concerns about sending the comprehensive systematic analysis documents to The Joint Commission, the following four optional alternative approaches to a review of the hospital's response to the sentinel event are acceptable: